Verdenroz/finance-query/README.md

 ## Proxies

 Proxies are off by default, but they can be enabled with the correct environment variables.
 See the [.env template](.env.template).
 It is recommended that all deployed instances use proxies to avoid any potential blocking.
 I am currently using [BrightData](https://brightdata.com/), though you are welcome to change whatever fits you best.
+FastAPI's lifespan events handles ip address whitelisting and session cleanup.

 ## Environment Variables